MSc Computer Science (conversion)Find a programme

 |Location of programme||Clifton campus|

-This MSc conversion programme is for those with little or no previous academic computing experience and is designed for students coming from a variety of academic backgrounds.
-The aims of this programme are to build:
+This MSc conversion programme is for students from a variety of academic backgrounds who have little or no previous academic computing experience.
+The aims of the programme are to build:

-- an understanding of the theoretical basis of computer science, and its importance in software development;
+- an understanding of the basis of computer science and its importance in software development;

 - an understanding of the underlying principles of computer systems and their applications;

-- a foundation in professional standards of analysis, design, implementation, testing and documentation in software development;
+- an introduction to industrial-style methods of analysis, design, implementation, testing and documentation in software development;

 - an appreciation of the current state and future directions of technological advances in computer science.